linknx/pyknx/README.md

 I first wrote a simple python script called lwknxclient whose unique functionality is to read/write Linknx object's values.
 This script solved the problem of easily sending data to Linknx from a bash script.

-But recently, my requirements evolved drastically as I wanted to implement my own alarm system to protect my home.
+Then, my requirements evolved drastically as I wanted to implement my own alarm system to protect my home.
 I have a few door switches, cameras and smoke detectors that I wanted to use.
 I first implemented a simple version in pure XML that worked but it had many drawbacks:

 - the configuration is quite verbose.
 This is the very nature of XML.
 Factorization is hardly ever possible.
 - the configuration is tricky to test.
 I had to test it interactively after each modification.
 I quickly reached a point from which I was too afraid breaking something to add new functionality to my system.